mongodb/docs/source/administration/configuration.rst

 Sharding Configuration
 ~~~~~~~~~~~~~~~~~~~~~~

-Sharding requires a number of :option:`mongod` instances with
+Sharding requires a number of :program:`mongod` instances with
 different configurations.
 The config servers stores the cluster's
 metadata, while the cluster distributes data among one or more
 shard servers.

 To set up one or three "config server" instances as :ref:`normal
-<base-config>` :option:`mongod` instances, and then add the following
+<base-config>` :program:`mongod` instances, and then add the following
 configuration option:

 .. code-block:: cfg